Past Editions

 • Inter-VM Data Exfiltration: The Art of Cache Timing Covert Channel on x86 Multi-Core by Etienne Martineau

-• Analysis of High-level Intermediate Representation in a Distributed Environment for Large Scale Malware Processing by Eugene Rodionov & Alexander Matrosov
+• Analysis of High-level Intermediate Representation in a Distributed Environment for Large Scale Malware Processing by Eugene Rodionov and Alexander Matrosov

-• Real Solutions From Real Incidents: Save Money and Your Job! by Guillaume Ross & Jordan Rogers
+• Real Solutions From Real Incidents: Save Money and Your Job! by Guillaume Ross and Jordan Rogers

 • Security Problems of an Eleven Year Old and How to Solve Them by Jake Sethi-Reiner